 Overview

-Rate of Sale Model is used calculate rate of Gross Sales Units per week per store.
+Rate of Sale Model is used calculate rate of Gross Sales Units per week per store, which is then used in forecasting.
 You can define the time frame and filters (choices) that will be used so the system makes the calculation based on these defined criterion.

 Please note that there are 2 distinct Choice attributes which correspond to ROS:

-This is the output of the ROS Model which is calculated on Offering Level per cluster and then choice level average is used for planning purposes.
-This output represents the average sales per location, per week based on the historic data from one or more choices.
-This means that while a single average number may be presented in the “Calculated ROS” attribute, there is likely a range of performances across the mix of products and locations selected for the ROS model.
+This value is calculated at the Offering Level per cluster.
+It represents the average sales per location, per week, based on historical data from one or more choices.
+While a single average number is displayed in the "Calculated ROS" attribute, there may be a range of performances across the products and locations used in the ROS Model.

 Adjusted ROS